Housing Quality Approaches

 Some rural communities may not have building code infrastructure or enforcement resources.
 Building codes are typically designed to regulate housing issues that affect safety concerns, such as structural integrity and fire hazards.
 In rural communities without building codes or code enforcement, program planners may need to take additional measures to assess the safety and integrity of the local housing stock.

-Rural communities can investigate a range of dedicated funding opportunities to improve housing quality.
+Rural communities can investigate a range of dedicated funding to improve housing quality.
 The U.S. Department of Agriculture (USDA) Office of Rural Development offers many rural housing loans and grants that can help cover the costs of repairs and structural improvements, such as:

-Other agencies, such as the U.S. Environmental Protection Agency, also offer grant programs that address specific housing issues such as the Lead Renovation, Repair and Painting Program.
 Rural communities may also connect to local health departments and healthcare systems to leverage housing-related funding or resources.
 For example, local agencies may offer programs to mitigate environmental exposures, such as asthma home visiting programs or lead abatement programs.
-Rural communities may also focus on helping new homebuyers prevent quality issues from worsening.
-The USDA offers loans for home inspections, which can allow prospective homebuyers to identify existing structural or quality issues that need to be addressed.
+Rural communities may also help new homebuyers prevent quality issues from worsening.
+The USDA offers loans for home inspections, which can allow prospective homebuyers to identify existing structural or quality issues.
 The homebuyer can then negotiate costs of repairs during the buying process, which can prevent the need for costly renovations in the future.

 For more funding opportunities related to housing, see Funding by Topic: Housing and Homelessness.

-Program Clearinghouse Examples
+Program Clearinghouse Example

 Resources to Learn More